NEW VESSEL FAQ

 We will be working with the scientists to make alternative arrangements.

 12. What measures are you taking to make this an environmentally friendly vessel?

 Schmidt Ocean Institute’s mission is focused on research and protection of the ocean as part of our overall mission and day-to-day operation.
-As a modern vessel, Falkor (too) was built to high international “Clean Design” standards for air quality emissions and discharges at sea and the ship’s propellers are designed for fuel efficiency.
-We will extend this priority to the new vessel and plan on finishing a conversion to make this a state-of-the-art battery hybrid vessel to reduce fuel consumption.
+As a modern vessel, Falkor (too) was built to high international “Clean Design” standards for air quality emissions and discharges at sea.
+We will extend this priority to the new vessel.
 SOI will also continue to implement sustainability practices such as strict recycling measures and management of overall efficiency performance over time.

 13. Who did you buy this from?

 A Norwegian shipping company called GC Rieber Shipping ASA.